 Capital assets, which include property, land, buildings, water/sewer/storm systems, equipment, and infrastructure assets (e.g., roads, bridges, sidewalks, and similar items), are reported in the applicable governmental or business-type activities columns in the government-wide financial statements.
 Capital assets are defined by the government as assets with an initial cost of more than \$5,000.
 Purchased or constructed assets are recorded at historical cost.
-Donated capital assets are recorded at estimated fair market value at the date of donation.
+Donated capital assets are recorded at acquisition value.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets as follows: